yulrizka/cron/README.md

   expression.

 ## Contribute
 Contribution are always welcome.
-Please create an issue first of what you are trying to achieve or change so we can have open discussion.
+Please create a github issue first and describe your suggestion/plan to have a discussion.

-If you have a bug or issue, please post it on github issue
+If you have a bug or issue, please also post it on github issue

 ## Attribution
 Thanks to